Last will and testament of Adolf Hitler: Testament

 The last political testament was signed at the same time as Hitler's last will, 04:00 on 29 April 1945.
 It was in two parts.
 The first part of the testament talked of his motivations in the three decades since volunteering in World War I, repeated his claim that neither he "nor anyone else in Germany wanted the war in 1939," stated his reasons for his intention to commit suicide, and praised and expressed his thanks to the German people for their support and achievements.
 Also included in the first testament are statements detailing his claim that he tried to avoid war with other states and attributed responsibility for it to "international Jewry and its helpers."
 He would not "forsake Berlin [...] even though the forces were too small to hold out."
 Hitler expressed his intent to choose death rather than "fall into the hands of enemies" and "the masses" in need of "a spectacle arranged by Jews."
 He concluded with a call to continue the "sacrifice" and "struggle."
 He expressed hope for a renaissance of the National Socialist movement with the realisation of a "true people's community (Volksgemeinschaft)."

+The first part's closing passages directed appeals specifically to the supreme commands of the Army, Air Force, and Navy to "strengthen the spirit of resistance of our soldiers in the National Socialist sense," citing as justification Hitler's own choice of death over "cowardly abdication or even capitulation"—a standard of conduct he declared ought henceforth to belong to the "concept of honor of the German officer."
+The testament's invocation of the six-year war as "the most glorious and valiant manifestation of a people's will to live" also referred back explicitly to Hitler's Reichstag speech of 30 January 1939, in which he had first threatened the "annihilation of the Jewish race in Europe" should international finance Jewry succeed in plunging nations into another world war—a speech disseminated through all NS media, published as a book, and incorporated into the propaganda film Der ewige Jude in November 1940.

 The second part of his testament lays out Hitler's intentions for the German government and the Nazi Party after his death and details who was to succeed him.
 He expelled Reichsmarschall Hermann Göring from the party and dismissed him from all of his state offices.
 He also cancelled the 1941 decree naming Göring as his successor in the event of his death.
 To replace him, Hitler named Großadmiral Karl Dönitz as President of the Reich and Supreme Commander of the Armed Forces.
-Reichsführer-SS and Interior Minister Heinrich Himmler was also expelled from the party and dismissed from all of his state offices for attempting to negotiate peace with the western Allies without Hitler's "knowledge" and against permission.
+Reichsführer-SS and Interior Minister Heinrich Himmler was also expelled from the party and dismissed from all of his state offices for attempting to negotiate peace with the western Allies without Hitler's permission or knowledge.
 Hitler declared both Himmler and Göring to be traitors.

 Hitler appointed the following as the new Cabinet and what he saw as the new leaders of the German nation: